splitrb/split/README.md

 This algorithm will automatically weight the alternatives based on their relative performance, choosing the better-performing ones more often as trials are completed.

+`Split::Algorithms::BlockRandomization` is an algorithm that ensures equal participation across all alternatives.
+This algorithm will choose the alternative with the fewest participants.
+In the event of multiple minimum participant alternatives (i.e. starting a new "Block") the algorithm will choose a random alternative from those minimum participant alternatives.

 Users may also write their own algorithms.
 The default algorithm may be specified globally in the configuration file, or on a per experiment basis using the experiments hash of the configuration file.

 To change the algorithm globally for all experiments, use the following in your initializer: